PrincetonUniversity/hpc_beginning_workshop/README.md

 ## About Makefile
 I update the documentation directory using a Makefile to sync src/ and docs/, with the 'Dinky' theme because its seemed apropros of Princeton.
+To run it, just run `make` from the repo root.